And sprezzatura, or the quintessential Italian sophistication!

 “Italy is back at the top of travellers’ wish lists and for good reason.
 From the timeless beauty of Rome to the elegance of its coastlines, and countryside, Italy offers a unique experience steeped in history, culture, and exquisite luxury.”

 However, overtourism still remains a concern, leading to visa rejections.
-So, in case you cannot visit Italy right now, you can always explore the countries near Italy.
+Which is why you cannot visit Italy right now, you can always explore the countries near Italy.

 With Italy at the heart of southern Europe, you can prepare for a greater European adventure by visiting the neighboring countries.
 Let’s tour and travel to France, Switzerland, Croatia, and other beautiful countries.